 The main objective of the Canadian Academic Accounting Association Research Grant Programs is to encourage research in financial and management accounting, auditing, taxation, accounting information systems, and accounting education (including teaching cases) by faculty members of Canadian universities and colleges that will be suitable for publication in a scholarly journal.
 In addition, faculty members are encouraged to disseminate their work broadly through participation in peer-reviewed conferences (especially the CAAA Annual Conference) and publication of research results relevant to managers through practitioner-oriented publications.
 The purpose of this document is to outline the terms and conditions for financial support of the researcher by the Association.

-The principal researcher must be a full-time faculty member at a Canadian college or university.
-All researchers involved in the project must be CAAA members at the time of application and during the period of the grant.
-In exceptional circumstances, the Committee may entertain participation in the work by a graduate student, but it cannot provide financial assistance for completing master’s theses or doctoral dissertations.
+(1) The principal researcher must be a full-time faculty member at a Canadian college or university at the time of application and at the time of award of the grant; (2) the principal researcher must be a CAAA member at the time of application; and (3) all researchers involved in the project must be CAAA members during the period of the grant.
+Any funding for a research project cannot solely be for completing master's theses or doctoral dissertations.

 Applicants may not submit identical or substantially similar projects to concurrent CAAA Research Grant programs.

 In the event a project is funded, if new authors join the research team on the project, they have to become CAAA members during the remainder of the grant period.

 These include, but are not necessarily limited to: